-“Hey, Safety,” I yelled, “Get over here and meet a star.
+“Hey, Safety,” I yell, “Get over here and meet a star.
 You can use some star tricks for your band.”

-Safety looked shocked but came over, followed by his groupie hoard.
+Safety looks shocked but comes over, followed by his groupie hoard.

-“Gimme some drugs,” he demanded, trying to impress his posse.
+“Gimme some drugs,” he demands, trying to impress his posse.

-Belushi broke out the coke, but for just the three of us.
-Safety snorted two lines before handing it back.
+Belushi breaks out the coke, but for just the three of us.
+Safety snorts two lines before handing it back.

-“Tell us about your band,” Belushi demanded.
+“Tell us about your band,” Belushi demands.
 “Are you like the Weirdos?”

 “They’re rich cunts from Santa Monica Canyon.
 We’re rejects at Uni High.
 Tim wouldn’t let us try out for the movie.
 You rocked on those oldies.”

 “Finish high school before you start to make a living in this business.”

 “Fuck you, Safety.
 Wanna go climb the Hollywood sign?”